jnozzi/cocoadev.com/markdown/AddressBookQuestion.md

 Yes.
 As part of the initialization of the class that handles all the AB interaction.
 First, the initializer looks to see if the appropriate Group already exists, and if not, this is performed:

-	//This should only be called once, when the ward name does not already exist as the name of any General/ABGroup
+	//This should only be called once, when the ward name does not already exist as the name of any ABGroup

 		if (![groupNames containsObject:wardName])
 		{
-			General/NSArray *newGroupNames = General/[NSArray arrayWithObjects:wardName, [wardName stringByAppendingString:@" Moved Out"], nil];
+			NSArray *newGroupNames = [NSArray arrayWithObjects:wardName, [wardName stringByAppendingString:@" Moved Out"], nil];
-			General/ABGroup *newGroup;
+			ABGroup *newGroup;
-			for (General/NSString *newGroupNm in newGroupNames)
+			for (NSString *newGroupNm in newGroupNames)
 			{
-				newGroup = General/[[ABGroup alloc] init];
+				newGroup = [[ABGroup alloc] init];
 				[newGroup setValue:newGroupNm forProperty:kABGroupNameProperty];
 				[addressBook addRecord:newGroup];
 				[newGroup release];